tomisee/Life-Grid/README.md

 # Life-Grid
-Personal dashboard for things I enjoy
+A personalised dashboard of my interests.
+Some of these spaces are things I challenged myself to code and others are concepts I consider enjoyable.